arnaldpuy/sensobol/README.md

  [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/github/arnaldpuy/sensobol?branch=master&svg=true)](https://ci.appveyor.com/project/arnaldpuy/sensobol) [![Travis build status](https://travis-ci.org/arnaldpuy/sensobol.svg?branch=master)](https://travis-ci.org/arnaldpuy/sensobol) [![Codecov test coverage](https://codecov.io/gh/arnaldpuy/sensobol/branch/master/graph/badge.svg)](https://codecov.io/gh/arnaldpuy/sensobol?branch=master)

-# sensobol

-The goal of `sensobol` is to provide a set of functions to swiftly compute and visualize up to third-order Sobol' sensitivity indices.
-The functions allow to:
-- Create the sample matrices for the model evaluation.
-- Compute and bootstrap up to third-order effects.
-- Assess the approximation error of Sobol' indices.
-- Plot the model uncertainty and the Sobol' indices.
+# sensobol: an R package to compute variance-based sensitivity indices

+The ``R`` package ``sensobol`` provides several functions to conduct variance-based uncertainty and sensitivity analysis, from the estimation of sensitivity indices to the visual representation of the results.
+It implements several state-of-the-art first and total-order estimators and allows the computation of up to third-order effects, as well as of the approximation error, in a swift and user-friendly way.

 ## Installation
 To install the stable version on [CRAN](https://CRAN.R-project.org/package=sensobol), use